 Welcome is a very small town located in the state of North Carolina.
 With a population of 4,131 people and just one neighborhood, Welcome is the 199th largest community in North Carolina.

-Because occupations involving physical labor dominate the local economy, Welcome is generally considered to be a blue-collar town.
-41.91% of the Welcome workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Welcome is a blue-collar town, with 41.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Welcome is a town of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Welcome who work in office and administrative support (10.96%), sales jobs (8.54%), and healthcare (8.47%).

 Also of interest is that Welcome has more people living here who work in computers and math than 95% of the places in the US.